dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 ## Nice features and improvements

 From this base, you can iterate to add more features and improve the developer experience.
-Here are some examples.
+While some of the following examples target React specifically, they can be easily adapted to other frameworks.

 ### Reduce verbosity